 Structure

 The Melbourne Zen Group is an incorporated association with a steady membership of around 70 people.
-We have a committee that meets on a monthly basis to attend to the group’s administrative needs.
-We also have a small group of practice facilitators who meet on roughly a quarterly basis to reflect on ways in which the group can better work to support both established members and newcomers in zen practice.
+Our committee has overall responsibility for group governance and meets monthly.
+We also have a small group of practice facilitators who meet every couple of months to reflect on how the group can better support both established members and newcomers to Zen practice.
 Many of our members have had some kind of hands-on involvement in running the group’s activities at different points in time.

-Our group is non-hierarchical, and our Committee seeks out, and takes into account, all relevant perspectives when it makes decisions.
+Our group aspires to be non-hierarchical and our Committee seeks out, and takes into account, all relevant perspectives when it makes decisions.
 Decisions of particular significance to the group are explored in Sangha Forums (meetings that all members are invited to attend/contribute to), using facilitation methods that encourage participation and encourage mutual understanding of differing views.